- Defective Medical Devices

 Our team of lawyers have successfully advocated on behalf of those who have suffered due to a pharmaceutical company’s intent to put their profits over the safety and well-being of millions of Americans.

 We understand the distress and shame that Abilify victims may feel due to their actions under the influence of this drug.
 You should not have to grieve in silence.
-If you or someone you love has suffered harm from taking this drug, take action against the irresponsible companies and doctors who brought this heartache into your life.
+If you or someone you love has suffered harm from taking this drug, you can take action against the irresponsible companies and doctors who brought this heartache into your life.

 Originally approved and released in 2002, Abilify (aripiprazole) is an antipsychotic medication intended to treat schizophrenia and bipolar disorder.
 The drug got a new boost in 2007, when the Food and Drug Administration approved it as an “add-on,” or combination medication to enhance the effects of other antidepressant drugs, as well as to treat the irritability or agitation that can accompany autism or schizophrenia.